Any good spy agency needs good agents, and IMF has it all.

 - 10-Minute Retirement: In the third film.
 He was only training recruits and was about to marry Julia.
 Then the IMF asked him for One Last Job to save one of his recruits who was kidnapped by Owen Davian.
 Her death led him to stop Owen Davian and at the end he continued inside the IMF.

-- The Ace: Ethan can use any weapon, drive anything, and do any stunt that's required to complete the mission.
+- The Ace: Ethan can use any weapon, drive any vehicle, and do any stunt that's required to complete the mission.
 No obstacle is too big or too insane to overcome, no danger too great he wouldn't put his own body through.
 He's incredibly calculative, creative, unpredictable, but above all else has a moral core of absolute iron that pushes his body through injury and fatigue, all to save as many lives as he can and catch the bad guys.

 - Ace Pilot: Played with in Fallout.
 He just learnt how to fly but can fly like one.